Clean lines and focus on functionality

 The 1950s and 60s were a time of great change in the world, with new technologies emerging and a new, youthful culture emerging.
 This was reflected in many areas of design, including architecture, furniture, and fashion.
 The Modernist Chess Set was a perfect reflection of this changing landscape, with its focus on simplicity, functionality, and a more futuristic style.

-Today, the Modernist Chess Sets of the 1950s-60s are highly sought after by collectors and chess enthusiasts.
-They are seen as iconic examples of a time when design was pushing the boundaries and experimenting with new styles and materials.
+The Modernist Chess Sets are examples of a time when design was pushing the boundaries and experimenting with new styles and materials.
 These chess sets are a reminder of a period of great change and innovation, and they continue to inspire new generations of designers and chess players.